BorisCaiza/BlockChainConsent/README.md

-#Frontend
+# BlockChainConsent

+## Frontend

-The frontend of the project is done in react js, so download the folder and run npm i, then npm start.
+The frontend of the project is developed in React.js.
+To run it, follow these steps:

-#Backend
+1. Download the frontend folder.
+2. Run `npm i` in the downloaded folder to install the dependencies.
+3. Then, use `npm start` to launch the application.

+## Backend

-The backend of the project is made in nodejs and a non-relational MongoDB database, inside the backend in the database.js file change the mongoDB connection address, execute the npm i command and then npm run dev.
+The backend of the project is built with Node.js and uses a non-relational MongoDB database.
+To set up and run the backend, follow these steps:

+1. Open the `database.js` file inside the backend folder.
+2. Change the MongoDB connection address as needed.
+3. Run `npm i` to install the dependencies.
+4. Use `npm run dev` to start the backend server.